Hit the Deck (1955)

 Susan comes to his dressing room to plead with him to drop the charges.
 He says he will, but only if the sailors apologize to him in person.
 So stupid Susan runs off to fetch them, while wily Wendell calls the Shore Patrol to set up a trap.
 Rico, Bilge, and Danny arrive at his dressing room but escape at the last moment thanks to Susan’s quick thinking.
 Unfortunately, they’re stuck in the theater, but fortunately, the show is full of sailors, so they blend right in.

 Costume appreciation break.
-At first Susan’s beige dress seems dull, but notice the layered, sparkly skirt, the scalloped hem, the sheer sleeves, and the burst of warm coral that runs across and around.
+At first Susan’s beige dress appears dull, but notice the layered, sparkly skirt, the scalloped hem, the sheer sleeves, and the burst of warm coral that runs across and around.

 Back to the movie.
 The guys hide backstage as Carol performs her “Loo-Loo” number in, you guessed it, a collared tutu!